breki/wauto/README.md

 them to their designated virtual desktops.
 There are also some other ideas I have around this, but first I need to investigate what kind of API Microsoft provides for virtual desktops and how flexible it is.

+## How to use

+As this is still a prototype, you need to [build](#How-to-build) the application before using it.
+Once you have successfully built the binaries, follow these steps to setup the application:

+1. Copy all of the files from the build directory to somewhere on your disk.
+2. Press `Win+R` to open the `Run` dialog.
+3. In the dialog, enter `shell:startup` and press the `Enter` key.
+This will open Windows Explorer in the `Startup` directory where Windows users can define which applications they want Windows to automatically start during the OS startup.
+4. Right-click in the Windows Explorer window and choose `New` / `Shortcut` menu item.
+5. In the `Create Shortcut` dialog, browse to the path of the `Wautoma.exe` file you copied in the first step.
+Click on the `Next` button.
+6. Put `Wautoma` as the name of the shortcut.
+Click on the `Next` button.
+7. You should now have a new `Wautoma` shortcut file shown by the Windows Explorer.
+The next time you restart Windows, Wautoma will be automatically started.
+8. Double-click on the shortcut to start the application now, so you do not need to restart Windows.

+TODO: Dropbox hack

+TODO: about defining hotkeys

+## How to build

+In order to build Wautoma, you need .NET 4.8 or higher.
+And, obviously, you need to fetch the latest source code from the [github repository](https://github.com/breki/wauto).
+Then follow these
+steps:

+1. Open command line terminal and move to the `Wautoma` subdirectory of the repository.
+2. Run `build.bat` build script.
+3. If everything goes well, the build binaries should be waiting for you in the `Wautoma\Wautoma\bin\Release\net48\publish` directory.

+## TODO: Technical details